Your Legal Support When Nursing Homes Neglect Their Duty Of Care

 Making the decision to entrust the care of a loved one to a nursing home requires careful consideration and can prove to be very painful.
 Even more painful, however, is learning that the nursing home has failed to provide the care that your loved one was promised, expected and deserved.

-At Klein & Carney Co., L.P.A., located in Cleveland, a large part of our practice is dedicated to protecting the rights of nursing home patients and their families.
+At Klein & Carney Co., LLC, located in Cleveland, a large part of our practice is dedicated to protecting the rights of nursing home patients and their families.
 If your parent, grandparent or other relative in a nursing home or assisted living facility is the victim of neglect, mistreatment or abuse, please contact us now to discuss your nursing home neglect claim.

 We will listen to your problem, discuss your legal options, answer your questions and address your concerns.
 During these trying times, we strive to provide all of our clients with much-needed peace of mind.